-The License Server screen opens.
-Choose whether you have an existing License Server.

-- To use an existing License Server, type Y. Specify the host and port details for your License Server (or press Enter to accept the defaults), and then press Enter.
-Go to Step 7. - To install a new instance of License Server, type N. - 6.
+- 7. Choose whether you have an existing License Server. - To use an existing License Server, type Y. Specify the host and port details for your License Server (or press Enter to accept the defaults), and then press Enter.
+Go to Step 9. - To install a new instance of License Server, type n. - 8.
 If you want to install a new License Server, provide information for the ports that the License Server uses. - a.
 Type the value for the ACI Port and press Enter (or press Enter to accept the default value).